youngwjung/eksworkshop/README.md

 ## Lab 5.
 Analyzing data from the monitoring tool

 The followings are graphs that monitor the inflow of requests for applications when new version of application is deployed in a Kubernetes cluster.
 The green color shows the requests to v1.0 and the yellow color shows the requests to v2.0.
 How the application was deployed?
-Please deduce and explain which deployment strategy was considered in each graph.
+Please deduce and explain which deployment strategy was considered in each graph, and how implement each deployment strategy in Kubernetes.

 1)
 ![image1](https://user-images.githubusercontent.com/9942737/167354689-e7a2b894-315c-4fd1-9573-b68d3f55d9a6.png)